Skip to main content Skip to navigation

 Course overview

-This programme draws on our long-established strengths in Continental Philosophy.
-It is distinctive in offering an unusually broad range of module options specifically in this area of philosophy.
-Modules cover 19th and 20th century Continental Philosophy, major figures and themes, as well as more specialised topics drawing on individual research strengths.
+This programme draws on our long-established strengths in continental philosophy.
+It is distinctive in offering an exceptionally broad range of module options specifically in this area of philosophy.
+Modules cover 19th and 20th century continental philosophy, major figures and themes, as well as more specialised topics drawing on individual research strengths.

 General entry requirements